Architect: Michael Zietsman of Nico van der Meulen Architects.

-Houston Residence is located in Bellair, Houston an older suburb that is currently experiencing an influx of new development and gentrification.
-Designing a 650 m² house on a very tight and restrictive stand served as a great challenge for the architects.
-Another challenge was that the site fell within a 100-year flood line and thus the design called for the house to be lifted from the natural ground level.
-The size of the site and the client brief, encouraged the maximization of indoor living with the use of double volume areas and open plan living space.
+The residence is located in Bellair, Houston, an older suburb that is currently experiencing an influx of new development and gentrification.
+Designing a 650 m² house on a very tight and restrictive stand served as a great challenge for the architects, especially as all the living rooms were designed to face south for a climate sensitive design.

 The client had a very precise brief driving the design.
-This resulted in a layout that consists of a double volume family room and an open plan kitchen with services that include a pantry, dirty kitchen, scullery and laundry room, all of which are located on the ground story.
+This resulted in a layout that consists of a double volume family room and an open plan kitchen with services that include a pantry, scullery and laundry room, all of which are located on the ground story.

 The large main bedroom suite is also located on the ground floor with a view of a water feature wrapping around the prayer/ meditation space.
 There are also 5 en-suite bedrooms on the first floor level, which are all connected to a pajama lounge.

 A staircase leads to the rooftop entertainment space.
 All of this allowed for the house to remain focused on vertical living in a further effort to maximize the available space.

 The client’s love for off-shutter concrete, steel and glass was taken into consideration with the choice of materials used for the house, while weathering steel was used to accentuate features.